yoanesber/Spring-Boot-Redis-Stream-Consumer/README.md

 ### 🚀 Features

+Below are the core features that make this solution robust and ready for real-world scenarios:

 - **StreamConsumer** processes messages in real-time every 5 seconds using scheduler
 - Acknowledgment (`XACK`) after successful processing